gytis-ivaskevicius/flake-utils-plus/README.md

 [![Discord](https://img.shields.io/discord/568306982717751326.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.com/invite/RbvHtGa)

 Need help?
-Create an issue or ping @Gytis#0001 in the above Discord Server.
+Create an issue or ping @Gytis.iva in the above Discord Server.

 # Changing branching policy #
 From now on `master` serves as a development branch (previously `staging` was used for such purposes).
 Please use tags for stable releases of flake-utils-plus.
 In general, with the improvements in test harness, releases might happen more frequently.
 Sticking with a tagged release might offer better trade-offs going forward.

-Please note, while 1.2.0 retains backwards compatibility, [1.3.0](https://github.com/gytis-ivaskevicius/flake-utils-plus/releases/tag/v1.3.0) is the same version with all backwards compatibility removed.

 # What is this flake? #